“All the arts for all the people.”

-A board comprised of a broad range of backgrounds and professions, all sharing a common love of the Arts, leads Columbia Basin Allied Arts.
+Our Team of Directors of the Board consist of people from a broad range of backgrounds and professions, sharing a common love of the Arts, leads Columbia Basin Allied Arts.

 Your Tax Benefit

-Membership donations, general and business sponsorship, and corporate grants to Columbia Basin Allied Arts are tax deductible.
+As a 501(c)3, general and business sponsorships, donations and corporate grants to Columbia Basin Allied Arts are tax deductible.
 By designating a tax-deductible donation to Columbia Basin Allied Arts, you are helping your community while helping to attract new residents to the Columbia Basin and new patrons to the Arts.